cboling/OMCI-parser/README.md

-This directory contains a set of utilities for extracting information from an ITU G.988 OMCI documentation (currently .docx format only) and creating a data structure that can be used to feed into a code generator.
+This directory contains a set of utilities for extracting information from an ITU G.988 OMCI documentation (currently .docx format only) and creating a data structure that can be used to feed into a code generator for the purpose of creating object to model the managed entities in OMCI.

 Currently, this has only been tested against the Microsoft Word formatted version of the November 2017 version of ITU G.966.
 To my knowledge, the ITU only makes PDF copies